nerdo/js-routing/README.md

 ]
 ```

-Routes can also define both path and query string parmaters that need to be present in order for the route to match.
+Routes can also define required path and/or query string parmaters.

 Here's an example with both: